 - Babies which are under 12 months do not require a ticket but you need to tell the people on the gate when you are going into Nasrid palaces so that they give you a certain pass.

-Also take ID with you for each visitor to have on hand during the visit.
+Important: take ID with you for each visitor to have on hand during the visit. (driving licence, passport etc)

 What to do when Alhambra tickets are sold out